tomplex/meridian/README.md

 Higher-level geospatial data abstractions for Python.

-`meridian` lets you treat your geospatial dataset like you would a normal Python data structure, backed by a spatial index for high-performance geospatial queries.
+`meridian` lets you treat your geospatial dataset like you would a normal Python data structure, backed with a spatial index for high-performance geospatial queries.
+All data is stored in NamedTuples, which makes it very memory-efficient.
+The same dataset loaded in meridian can use up to half as much memory as the same dataset in GeoPandas, depending on the characteristics of the geometry.

 # Usage

 The core data structure implemented is the `SpatialDataset`, which takes an iterable (`list`, `generator`, etc) of [GeoJSON](http://geojson.org/)-structured `dict`s and builds up the dataset and index.
 The records in your dataset are stored within the `SpatialDataset` as `SpatialData` objects, with all the key/value pairs in the GeoJSON's `properties` as attributes.
 Once it's done loading, you have a familiar-feeling data structure you can use to query your dataset.

-`meridian` is fully compatible with the GeoJSON-like objects produced by the `fiona` library, which makes it very easy to get started:
+`meridian` is fully compatible with the GeoJSON-like objects produced by the `fiona` library, which makes it very easy to get started using any format supported by `fiona` & GDAL:

 ```python
 import fiona